-The School of Health Sciences has a relationship with Immaculata University’s College of LifeLong Learning.
+The School of Health Sciences has a relationship with Immaculata University’s College of Lifelong Learning.
 This articulation provides a smooth transition for School of Health Sciences paramedic graduates wishing to earn a Bachelor of Science degree in Emergency Management and Planning.

-You will be able to transfer up to 45 credits earned through the EMT and Paramedic program courses as part of the acceptance to baccalaureate degree-completion program.
+You will be able to transfer up to 45 credits earned through the EMT and Paramedic program courses as part of the acceptance to the baccalaureate degree-completion program.
 The program is an accelerated program offered at Immaculata University or online through its College of Lifelong Learning.